samuelmeireles/nightmare/Readme.md

 Useful for using repeated code blocks, see the example with Swiftly login and task creation in the docs above.

 #### .run(cb, teardown)
 Executes the queue of functions, and calls your `cb` when the script hits an error or completes the queue.
 The callback signature is `cb(err, nightmare)`.
-If teardown === false, nightmare instance remain its state, defaut === true.
+If teardown = false, nightmare instance maintain its state, defaut = true.

 ### Extract from the Page